Attracting and Retaining Millennials in the Global Workplace

 - 62 countries.
 That’s the length of our reach, which is continuously expanding.

-- One-third.
-That’s how many Global Fortune 100 companies we’ve worked with to deliver our world-class learning solutions.
+- 40%.
+That’s the percentage of Global Fortune 100 companies we’ve worked with to deliver our world-class learning solutions.

 - 15 languages.
 That’s the depth of our knowledge and a testament to the breadth of the 1,800+ workshops we’ve completed for clients last year.

 - 180. That’s how many organizations and universities worldwide that license GlobeSmart, an online learning tool with over 1,000,000 registered users.

 The experts at Aperian Global are passionate about supplying clients with consulting, training and online learning solutions for global talent development.
 People innately want to communicate effectively, but individuals of different ages and backgrounds often struggle with learning how to work well across cultural differences.
 Aperian Global helps to minimize this struggle, working to seamlessly and compassionately build teams across boundaries for the global workforce.
 Contact us today for more information about how we can help your global organization achieve its goals.